 It’s undeniable that a guinea pig can make a great first pet.
 Although these lovable rodents require way less care and attention than a dog or cat, it’s important to remember that choosing to add any pet to your family is a big decision.

 Though the initial cost of adopting a guinea pig is fairly low, you will accumulate various additional costs as time goes on.
-From food to bedding to veterinary care, you'll have a lot of little expenses that can add up rather quickly.
+From food and bedding to veterinary care, you’ll have a lot of little expenses that can add up over time.

-Though guinea pigs are often thought to be great pets for kids, they are not recommended for children under six years old.
+Though guinea pigs are often thought to be great pets for kids, they are not recommended for children under 6 years old.
 These pets have very small bones that can break easily.
-As such, you should always supervise your little one when he is handling this type of pet.
-After all, some kids just don't know their own strength!
+As such, you should always supervise your little one when they are handling this type of pet.
+After all, some kids just don’t know their own strength!

 Once a week, you’ll need to clean out your guinea pig’s cage.
 This process involves replacing the bedding and scrubbing down the cage as a whole.
 You need to be thorough to prevent disease and infection, so be prepared to invest some time in this chore.

-The Animal Rights Coalition recommends that you use Carefresh or Aspen bedding for guinea pigs, as cedar bedding can cause various health problems.
+The Animal Humane Society recommends that you use Aspen or kiln-dried pine shavings for guinea pigs, as cedar bedding can cause various health problems.

-A guinea pig needs to spend some time out of his cage on a daily basis.
-During these hours, you'll need to watch over your furry friend to make sure he doesn't get himself into trouble.
+Guinea pigs need to spend some time out of their cage on a daily basis.
+During these hours, you’ll need to watch over your furry friend to make sure they don’t get into trouble.